johnhenry/http-store/readme.md

 Content-Type header will be set according to requested type or stored type if not requested.

 - Additional parameters
     - ?dequeue=false|true - treat item as a queue and remove value from database when retrieving.
-Requires option UNSAFEGET to be set true.
+Requires option UNSAFE_GET to be set true.
 (Works exactly like DELETE ?dequeue=true)
     - ?pop=false|true - treat item as a queue and start from end instead of the beginning.
 Can be combined with dequeue to work as a stack.
     - ?index=0|<uint> -  treat item as a queue and retrieve specific item by order placed in index.
 Can be combined with pop to start from end of stack, and dequeue to remove specific items.